JanDeDobbeleer/oh-my-posh/.github/PULL_REQUEST_TEMPLATE.md

 ### Tips

-If you're not comfortable working with git, we're working a [guide][docs] to help you out.
+If you're not comfortable with working with Git, we're working a [guide][docs] to help you out.
 Oh My Posh advises [GitKraken][kraken] as your preferred cross platfrom git GUI powertool.

 [cc]: https://www.conventionalcommits.org/en/v1.0.0/#summary